UtrechtUniversity/ricgraph/website/open-science-with-ricgraph.md

 * [Explore collaborations between (sub-)organizations with
   Ricgraph](collaborations-with-ricgraph.md).

-The nice thing
-about Ricgraph is that anyone with Python knowledge can easily extend it.
+One of the strengths of Ricgraph is that anyone with Python knowledge can easily extend it, allowing you to test your own ideas or create your own applications.

 That means, that if you have an idea for an open science indicator, you can implement it in Ricgraph.
 Then, you can apply it to your own research information (and to research information from other organizations,